Do you suffer from acid reflux?

 Step 2 – Place your arm inside

 Place your arm inside of the opening, and situate your arm to your comfort preference.
-Some people prefer their arm to be extended.
+Some people prefer their arms extended.
 Others will prefer a bend at the elbow.

 Step 3 – Find your comfort zone